 We need to forget him and remember true heroes.

 • Pat Mills on Facebook: http://www.facebook.com/PatMillsComics

 • This interview first featured on the Destructive Music web-zine and is re-published here with the kind permission of Steve Earles

-Charley’s War is © Egmont UK.
+Charley’s War is © Rebellion Publishing.
 Brothers in Arms is © Pat Mills & David Hitchcock